Blog

 A paper titled “A Nutritional Study of Korean Traditional Dogs,” quoted by several people, was written in 1982 by Professor Ryu Byeong-Ho of Busan Industrial College (Kyungsung University).
 People, therefore, have been making claims about dog meat using a study done 36 years ago.

-So I kept on looking and luckily found data from the Institute of Agricultural Science.
-Since this is a government agency we can probably assume the results of this research study can be trusted.
+So I kept looking and luckily found data from the Institute of Agricultural Science.
+Since this is a government agency, we can assume the results of this research study can be trusted.
 The results are shown in the graph below.

 These results are very different from the common belief we’ve held.

-Until now, even if most of the media wasn’t directly promoting dog meat consumption, it reported dog meat as at least nutritionally good for your body because, unlike other meats, it is high in protein with low in fat.
+Until now, even if most of the media wasn’t directly promoting dog meat consumption, it reported it as at least nutritionally good for your body because, unlike other meats, it is high in protein and low in fat.

-Nutritionally, dog meat actually has more calories, less protein, and more fat than chicken and especially pork which we’ve been abstaining to help prevent adult diseases.
+Nutritionally, dog meat has more calories, less protein, and more fat than chicken, especially pork, which we’ve been abstaining from to help prevent adult diseases.

 Dog meat is not high in protein and low in fat.
 Even the experts have been deceived.

 But now it’s time to break the dogma.
-Dog meat is not high-protein low-fat meat.
-If you want high-protein and low-fat meat, it is better to eat chicken or pork.
+Dog meat is not high-protein, low-fat meat.
+Eating chicken or pork is better if you want high-protein and low-fat meat.

 Do not get me wrong.
-I am not trying to take the opposition side in the dog meat controversy.
+I am not trying to take the opposing side in the dog meat controversy.

-I just want to point out that the common belief about dog meat being a high-protein low fat meat, which is one of the important reasons it is promoted as a health food, is false.
+I want to point out that the common belief about dog meat being a high-protein, low-fat meat, which is one of the important reasons it is promoted as a health food, is false.

 As a disclosure, I do not eat dog meat.
 That’s because there is no reason to eat dog meat for the sake of health when there are plenty of other foods.